bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_visualizer.md

 % Call the function:

 mesh_figure = fiber_visualizer(anat_image, plot_options, roi_mesh, [], []);

 ###	Example 3

 Given:

-1. An anatomical image with variable name anat_image and having matrix size 19219244, field of view 192192 mm, and slice thickness 7 mm;
+1. An anatomical image with variable name anat_image and having matrix size 192x192x44, field of view 192x192 mm, and slice thickness 7 mm;

-2. The aponeurosis mesh stored in a variable called roi_mesh; and
+2. The aponeurosis mesh stored in a variable called <i>roi_mesh</i>; and

-3. The fiber tracts stored in a variable called fiber_all.
+3. The fiber tracts stored in a variable called <i>fiber_all</i>.

 the following code will allow the user to: